 Some of our strongest memories are also painful ones.
 Often they involve fights with a spouse or a girlfriend over any of a number of issues.
 If fighting brings on so much pain, why do we continue to engage in them?

-Chronic fighting doesn’t just happen to clueless couples who know nothing about resolving conflict.
-Sometimes there are wrong things about the relationship that invite constant bickering.
-Five of these are are discussed below:
+Chronic fighting doesn’t just happen to clueless couples who know nothing about resolving a conflict.
+Sometimes there are wrong things about the relationship that invites constant bickering.
+Five of these are discussed below:

 No two people are alike so conflict is inevitable.

 But the less compatible you are with your partner, the more differences you will have and these will always be a potential source of conflict.
 When two people are completely incompatible, the best that they can hope for is a relationship that is based 100 percent on compromise.